-On 28 September 2023, the Swiss Safety Investigation Authority (Sust) published its interim report on the derailment of the goods train in the Gotthard Base Tunnel.
-In it, it documents the course of the accident and makes initial safety recommendations.
+On 28 September 2023, the Swiss Safety Investigation Authority (Sust) published its interim report on the derailment of the freight train in the Gotthard Base Tunnel.
+It documents the course of the accident and makes initial safety recommendations.
 The event is now being processed by the responsible international committees.
 Both the European railway industry and Switzerland are represented here.
-The report should not be misused for a national go-it-alone.
+The report should not be misused for a national solo action.

 This is what it’s all about: